KennethWilke/redis-setif/README.md

 # Atomic State Redis Module

-This module provides additional redis commands to atomically set strings and hash fields if the field matches
+This module provides additional redis commands to atomically set strings and hash fields if the field matches.
+Originally intended to facilitate state machine transitions.

 ## Set String If Equals